 You don't have to live with a gap in your mouth after your lose one or more teeth.
 Dental implants offer the ideal way to restore your smile.
 Your Mississauga dentists share a few facts about implants.

 What Are Dental Implants?

 A dental implant consists of a titanium post shaped like a screw.
 Your dentist drills a small hole in your jaw and places the implant inside.
 During the next 3 to 6 months, your jawbone begins to grow around the implant in a process called osseointegration.
 When osseointegration is complete, your implant is a permanent part of your jawbone.
 In the next few months, you'll receive a connector, called an abutment, which will hold a dental crown.
 The crown replaces your tooth above the gum line.

 Deciding which tooth replacement option is right for you can be a little overwhelming.
-Although bridges and dentures are time-tested replacement choices, they don't offer the same benefits as implants, including:
+Bridges and dentures are time-tested replacement choices, but implants offer benefits, including:

 - Long-lasting results: Since your new implant actually becomes a part of your jaw, it will never need to be replaced, in most cases.
 Bridges and dentures must usually be replaced several times during your life.